GeorgiadisK97/Greenhouse/README.md

 To add new sensors or actuators to the system:

 1. Create a new object derived from the corresponding interface class (`Sensor` or `Motor`).
-2. Declare the necessary functions for the new component in the `config.h` file.
+2. Declare the necessary attributes for the new components in the `config.h` file.
 3. Define the components in `config.cpp` file.

 ```cpp